tokio-rs/mini-redis/README.md

 The server implements graceful shutdown. [`tokio::signal`] is used to listen for a SIGINT.
 Once the signal is received, shutdown begins.
 The server stops accepting new connections.
 Existing connections are notified to shutdown gracefully.
-In-flight work is completed then the connection is closed.
+In-flight work is completed, and the connection is closed.

 [`tokio::signal`]: https://docs.rs/tokio/*/tokio/signal/